oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 Edit the code above to play!

-No need to press a &ldquo;save&rdquo; button or anything.
-Your code will run once you&rsquo;ve stopped typing for a bit.
+No need to press a "save" button or anything.
+Your code will run once you've stopped typing for a bit.

-# &ldquo;That&rsquo;s interesting, I guess, why should I care?&rdquo;
+# "That's interesting, I guess.
+Why should I care?"

-Perhaps you played the game, perhaps you didn&rsquo;t.
+Perhaps you played the game, perhaps you didn't.
 But in either case, the reason for me including this game in this blog post might not be apparent.
 Well, I included the game above to show that not only is it fairly easy to run a non-JavaScript interepreter in the browser, it can be a lot of fun when you do.

 For this game, I wanted to make a something that:

--   Involves writing some mildly-complex code, something more than &ldquo;hello world&rdquo;.
+* Involves writing some mildly-complex code, something more than "hello world".
--   Runs a soon as you stop typing.
+* Runs a soon as you stop typing.
--   Teaches the player something new.
+* Teaches the player something new.
--   Shows that it&rsquo;s fairly easy, and fun, to run Python directly from a browser.
+* Shows that it's fairly easy, and fun, to run Python directly from a browser.

-If you want to see how all of this works, just use the &ldquo;View Source&rdquo;
-functionality of your browser.
+If you want to see how all of this works, just use the "View Source" functionality of your browser.
 The entire game is written in Python and I plan on writing an in-depth explaination of the code behind this game in a subsequent post.

-# That&rsquo;s all for now
+# That's all for now

-In closing, I hope you found my &ldquo;personal mission statement&rdquo; to be as thought provoking as I have found it to be and I hope that you had as much fun playing my little game as I did making it.
+In closing, I hope you found my "personal mission statement" to be as thought provoking as I have found it to be and I hope that you had as much fun playing my little game as I did making it.

-I&rsquo;d love to hear from you in the comments below, or [on Twitter](https://twitter.com/jf).
+I'd love to hear from you in the comments below, or [on Twitter](https://twitter.com/jf).